Greeves St. Op Shop

 All sale proceeds support the programs of St Kilda Gatehouse.

-THE GREEVES ST. SEWING PROJECT
+THE GREEVES ST. CRAFT PROJECT

 The program was developed in conjunction with women from the St Kilda Gatehouse community.
 This community development model of engagement seeks to achieve outcomes such as regular attendance, skill development, social engagement and improving confidence and self esteem.